binder-examples/r/README.md

 version of R](https://github.com/jupyter/repo2docker/pull/772#issue-313426641).
 To do this list the version between the 'r' and the year, as in `r-3.6-2019-09-24`.
 Right now the default version of R is 3.6.

-> We recommend using https://github.com/binder-examples/r-conda for faster installs
+> We recommend using https://github.com/binder-examples/r-conda for faster installs than using a `install.R`

 To install R libraries (or packages) you can add an [`install.R`](install.R) file that specifies one library to install per line.